ThunderFly-aerospace/TFASPDIMU01/README.md

 ![.github/workflows/KiCad.yml](https://github.com/ThunderFly-aerospace/TFASPDIMU01/workflows/.github/workflows/KiCad.yml/badge.svg)

 ThunderFly TFASPDIMU01 is SPI/I2C sensor board equipped with a differential pressure sensor (Senserion [SDP3x](https://www.sensirion.com/sdp3x/)) and 9-axis motion tracking sensor ([ICM-20948](https://invensense.tdk.com/products/motion-tracking/9-axis/icm-20948/)).
 Board is equipted with 7pin JST-GH connector.
 The sensor board is designed for multiple uses.
-It can be used as a self-adjusting anemometer [TFASPD01A](../README.md) or as an airspeed sensor for UAVs with external magnetometer.
+It can be used as a self-adjusting anemometer [WINDGAUGE03](https://github.com/mlab-modules/WINDGAUGE03) or as an airspeed sensor for UAVs with optional function as the external magnetometer.

 ![PCB](doc/img/TFASPDIMU01_top_big.png)